orimaromcom/quizy-smart-dating/README.md

 1. The algorithm calculates how close is this this user to another users.
     - Mean difference between percentages of right answers for each topic.
 This is first priority, smaller difference means closer.
     - Amount of equal answers to personality questions.
 This is second priority, greater amount means closer.
-1. The user receives two suggestions:
+1. The user receives two suggestions (which were not disliked or liked before and which did not dislike the user):
     - the closest user (supposed to be someone very similar),
     - the farthest user (supposed to be someone completely different).
 1. The user likes or dislikes the suggested users according to the given information.